C++23 · GPU-First · In Development · Late 2027

 Core v1Live

-• Budget broker feed for real-time performance adaptation
+• Budget broker feed for performance adaptation (designed)

 Plugin & Module System